I Can Write Your Life Story

 The amount of research you undertake will depend entirely on the depth and detail you want to cover in your life story.

-In today's technological age there are a plethora of sites to assist in your research efforts, including the likes of ancestry.com for family history, plus numerous other sites and resources to guide you through the journey.
 It is also easy to source information that provides important background for your story.
 For example, if you were born in Deniliquin let the reader know that Deniliquin is 300kms from Melbourne... that sort of information is very easy access on sites such as travelmate and googlemaps.

 If you're talking about your first car - you know, the old FJ Holden - let the reader know that the FJ was made by General Motors-Holden in the mid 1950s.